4ndro1d/AECPokeFacade/README.md

 #First setup
 Please read carefully when trying to setup this sketch.

+##UPDATE
+Google Login is disabled for the moment and we are using PTC login.
+For this reason the refreshToken.txt file is not needed anymore.

 ##Option 1
 Copy the refreshToken.txt file from the repository in the the root directory of your Processing folder.
 Run the sketch by opening the file AECPokeFacade.pde with the Processing IDE.